Euro Currency Index

-The Euro Currency Index (EUR_I) represents the arithmetic ratio of four major currencies against the Euro: the American dollar, British sterling, the Japanese yen and the Swiss franc.
+The Euro Currency Index (EUR_I) represents the arithmetic mean of four major currencies against the Euro: the American dollar, British sterling, the Japanese yen and the Swiss franc.
 All ratios are expressed in units of currency per Euro.
 The index was launched in 2004 by the exchange portal Stooq.com.
 Underlying are 100 points on 4 January 1971.
 Before the introduction of the European single currency on 1 January 1999 an exchange rate of 1 euro = DM 1.95583 was calculated.

 Based on the progression, the Euro Currency Index can show the strength or weakness of the euro.
 A rising index indicates an appreciation of the euro against the currencies in the currency basket, a falling index in contrast, a devaluation.
 Relationships to commodity indices are recognizable.
 A rising Euro Currency Index means a tendency of falling commodity prices.
 This is especially true for agricultural commodities and the price of oil.
 Even the prices of precious metals (gold and silver) are correlated with the index.

-Arithmetically weighted Euro Currency Index is comparable to the trade-weighted euro Effective exchange rate index of the European Central Bank (ECB).
-The index of ECB measures much more accurately the value of the Euro, compared to the Euro Currency Index, since the competitiveness of European goods in comparison to other countries and trading partners is included in it.
+The arithmetically-weighted Euro Currency Index can be compared with the trade-weighted euro Effective exchange rate index of the European Central Bank (ECB).
+The ECB index measures the value of the Euro much more accurately than the Euro Currency Index, since the competitiveness of European goods in comparison to other countries and trading partners is included in it.